gojko/aws-device-gateway-signed-url/README.md

 Utility function that produces a signed websocket URL for AWS IOT Device Gateway, allowing browsers to connect directly to AWS IOT data pipelines.

-The code is mostly extracted from [AWS IOT websocket MQTT Sample](https://github.com/awslabs/aws-iot-examples/tree/master/mqttSample), and packaged as a NPM library for convenient use.
+The code is mostly extracted from the [AWS IOT websocket MQTT Sample](https://github.com/awslabs/aws-iot-examples/tree/master/mqttSample), and packaged as a NPM library for convenient use.

 Here is a list of changes from the original code:
 * removed UI dependencies so it can easily be used with a different UI,